jval1972/DelphiQuake/readme.txt

 Requirements
 Windows operating system with DirectX 7.0 and OpenGL support.
-Minimum Pentium,  32 MB RAM.
+Minimum Pentium,Â  32 MB RAM.
 For optimum performance a faster prossessor and AGP graphics adapter.